DavidVentura/blog/blog/raw/tesseract-translate/POST.md

 ---
-title: Adding image support to the local translator
+title: Adding OCR support to the local translator
-date: 2025-07-16
+date: 2025-07-20
 tags: android
 description: we have Google translate at home
 slug: mobile-translator-ocr
+series: On-device translation for Android
 ---

 [Some months ago](/posts/mobile-translator), I made a simple offline-only [translator app](https://github.com/DavidVentura/firefox-translator) using [Mozilla's models](https://github.com/mozilla/firefox-translations-models/tree/main).

-I decided to add the capability to translate images, similar to Google translate.
+I wanted to add the capability to translate images, similar to Google translate, so here we are.

-First, I did some research, and found that the most popular libraries for OCR are [Tesseract](https://github.com/tesseract-ocr/tesseract) and [EasyOCR](https://github.com/JaidedAI/EasyOCR).
-I immediately discarded EasyOCR because it's python (maybe there's a way to run the models without python?) and because it has much higher resource requirements; I'm not sure that the average phone (or mine, even) can handle it.
+I started with some basic research, and found that the most popular libraries for OCR are [Tesseract](https://github.com/tesseract-ocr/tesseract) and [EasyOCR](https://github.com/JaidedAI/EasyOCR).
+I _immediately_ discarded EasyOCR because it's Python (maybe there's a way to run the models without Python?
+Unclear) and because it has much higher resource requirements; I'm not sure that the average phone can handle it.

 Luckily, this time I didn't need to go down the CMake death spiral[^spiral], as there's [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android), which already takes care of the build & generating bindings for Java.

 [^spiral]: Couldn't resist a _little_ bit of cursed, so I made [a PR](https://github.com/adaptech-cz/Tesseract4Android/pull/76/files) for Tesseract4Android
-I didn't document the process as I was going along, so I won't be too detailed, and the code blocks are "synthesized" from the current codebase.
+I didn't document the process as I was going along, so this post won't be too detailed, and the code blocks are "synthesized" from the current codebase.

-First, an easy starting point, a screenshot of some news article:
+Let's pick an easy starting point, a screenshot of some news article, in some undecipherable language:

 <center> <img style="width: 20rem; max-width: 100%" src="assets/original.png" /> </center>

-We can use `Tesseract4Android` to get all the text in the image with `getUTFText`
+We can use `Tesseract4Android` to get all the text in the image with `getUTF8Text`

 ```kotlin
 val p = File(context.filesDir, "tesseract").toPath()